 Baker is a very small city located in the state of Montana.
 With a population of 1,767 people and just one neighborhood, Baker is the 61st largest community in Montana.

-When you are in Baker, you'll notice that it is more blue-collar than most other communities in America.
-40.19% of Baker’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Baker is generally considered to be a blue-collar town.
+40.19% of the Baker workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Baker is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Baker who work in food service (11.14%), management occupations (10.61%), and office and administrative support (8.49%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.25 minutes getting to work every day.